MalakMohamedAhmed/AI-code-review-assignment---Eskalate/submission_template.md

 ## 2) Proposed Fixes / Improvements
 ### Summary of changes
 - checked in the beginning that the given 'orders' parameter is a list or a dictionary
-- started counting the cancelled orders and divided by this number to find the average
+- started counting the not-cancelled orders and divided by this number to find the average
 - checked if 'orders' is empty (no orders), if so, then return 0
 - checked each order in the list whether it is a dictionary or not
 - check first if the two attributes 'amount' and 'status' exist
 - convert the amount to a string to ensure its validity
 - created another function (is_numeric_string) for making sure that the 'amount' has a valid value to proceed with the calculations
-- after looping over the orders, if the number of not cancelled orders is zero, then return 0 (all the orders were cancelled) to avoid dividing by zero
+- after looping over the orders, if the number of not-cancelled orders is zero, then return 0 (all the orders were cancelled) to avoid dividing by zero
-- to calculate the average divided by the number of cancelled orders, not the total number of orders
+- to calculate the average divided by the number of not-cancelled orders, not the total number of orders
 - added some testcases to test my code while working on it

 ### Corrected code